grafana/tutorials/content/tutorials/grafana-fundamentals.md

    Immediately below the graph there's an area where each time series is listed with a colored icon next to it.
 This area is called the _legend_.

-   PromQL lets you group the time series by their labels, using the `sum` function.
+   PromQL lets you group the time series by their labels, using the [`sum`](https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators) aggregation operator.

-1. Add the `sum` function to your query to group time series by route:
+1. Add the `sum` aggregation operator to your query to group time series by route:

    ```
    sum(rate(tns_request_duration_seconds_count[5m])) by(route)